miselta/mvp-manemap/README.md

 This project is called ManeMap, a directory of beauty supply products & stores.
 Geared mainly towards the black community and individuals with curly & afro-hair types, its main purpose is to streamline the process of locating specialized beauty supply stores & products.

-# Technologies

-(In the order of use)

-- Figma (optional): To visualize the the styling of the page in a digital environment.
-- DBDesigner (optional): To visualize the database tables.
-- VS Code: To code.
-- mySQL: To store information in the database.
-- Node.js and Express: To get the BackEnd working.
-- Postman API: To test the BackEnd Routes (currently have GET, GET by id, and POST).
-- React & React Router: To get the FrontEnd working, to use private routes.
-- Bootstrap (optional): For styling.
-- HTML
-- CSS

 # Database Instalation

 The database consists of three tables - products, stores, and the junction table called products_stores.